holycrap872/ucls-hs-intro-to-cs/CourseMaterial/course_documents/syllabus.md

   file formats that use this to represent other kinds of data.
 - To learn the Python programming language which they will use to implement algorithms which manipulate data.
-- Enhance their problem solving skills to enable them to approach large, complex problems and break them down into more manageable pieces.
+- To enhance problem solving skills to enable students to approach large, complex problems and break them down into more manageable pieces.

 ## Required Texts and Materials